DDQuin/Chip8/README.md

 A simple Chip-8 interpreter made in C as a fun project.

-To run clone project and compile with `gcc main.c audio.c -o chip8 -Wall -pedantic -lSDL2`.
+To run clone project and compile with `make`.
+Make sure you have SDL installed as well.

-and run `./chip8 roms/{ROM}`
+and run `./chip8 roms/{ROM}` (boot.ch8 is a base ROM for storing the first 512 bytes with font data, dont modify)

 Simple audio library taken from https://github.com/jakebesworth/Simple-SDL2-Audio by Jake Besworth.